CONSTITUTION AND BY-LAWS

 ARTICLE II.
 PURPOSES

-The purposes of the MCRRC shall be to:
+The purpose of the MCRRC shall be to:

 The MCRRC shall be a chapter of the Road Runners Club of America, and all measures adopted by that body must be considered by this organization.